clemdesign/grav-plugin-detect-adblock/README.md

 message:
   enabled: true         # Set to true to display message
   displayone: true      # Set to true to display only 1 times
+  page_filter: ''       # List of pages where message shall be displayed.
 blockvisit:
   enabled: false        # Set to true to block visit on website if AdBlock is enabled
   idtoremove: 'body'    # DOM Id to remove when visit is blocked.